 On winter days when the two main sources of light—the sun and the sky—are shielded by overcast clouds, the landscape tends to be at its most boring and bland without a hint of any colors.
 My solution is to be very aggressive with saturation and contrast.
 The goal is to revive any hidden colors and emphasize the snow’s texture and the ice.

 I created the Snowflake preset specifically for overcast winter shots.
 But, if you use it on a photograph with a wide-open sky and a blue color cast, the result will be horrendous.

 09. Use Black & White Treatment

 Because of the monochromatic nature of winter landscapes, it is very effective to use black and white conversion.
 This works with pretty much any snowy scene.
 You discard the color information from the image and concentrate on the tonal range instead.
-You can be much more aggressive in your editing when using contrast and clarity adjustments.
+Using contrast and clarity adjustments, you can be much more aggressive in your editing.

 10. Use Duotone Treatment